pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Applications/FreeRTOS/FreeRTOS_Timers/readme.txt

 @par Application Description

-This directory contains a set of sources files that implement an application that uses timers of CMSIS RTOS API
+How to use timers of CMSIS RTOS API.

 This application creates a thread that toggles LED2 every 400 ms, and a periodic timer that calls a callback function every 200 ms to toggle the LED1.